nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     4. Delete `some_theme.json`.

     4. Relaunch the application.
-Observe that the the default theme is applied to the application.
+Observe that the default theme is applied to the application.

 ### Viewing different details panel: `view`